adamwladzinski/sof-docs/developer_guides/drivers/dma/intel/hda-dma.rst

 interrupts available, the DSP has to poll the write/read pointer positions in order to notify the client that transmission of next segment is finished.

+Polling should be done for as short time as possible, when the DSP expects the transmission of the next data period to be finished.
+Therefore the dma driver registers a callback in the default system work queue with appropriate timeout.
+Value of the timeout is approximated at point in time when the transmission is expected to finish.

 Non-cyclic Mode (host input/output DMA)
 =======================================

-Polling should be started with a delay, when the transmission is expected to complete successfully.
-The dma driver registers a callback in the default system work queue with the appropriate timeout that is as short as possible but long enough for the first period transfer to complete (TBD value).

-.. uml:: images/hda-host-first-period.pu
-   :caption: First callback notification for host playback

-.. uml:: images/hda-host-next-period.pu
+.. uml:: images/hda-host-period.pu
-   :caption: Next callback notification for host playback and capture
+   :caption: Callback notification for host playback and capture

+.. note:: If experiments show that first polling in ``dma_copy()`` takes too long, work schedule (with short, measured t/o) needs to be added.

+Note that the sequence inside ``dma_copy()`` which begins with verification of available data is identical as the work callback used in cyclic mode, therefore ``dma_copy()`` may just call the work callback function internally.

 Cyclic Mode (link input/output DMA)
 ===================================